DrPumpkin/Olga/README.md

 [Stu Taylor](https://github.com/DrPumpkin)<br />

 <b>Inspiration:</b><br />
 Chessgames.com has been plagued with terrible PGN viewers for years.
-PGN4Web and other Java based viewers had no ability to create new variations, and no Stockfish integration.
+PGN4Web and other Java based viewers had no ability to create new variations and no Stockfish integration.
 Olga solves these problems and much more.